 Yes.
 Certain sanctions, such as ineligibility, Temporary Measures involving suspensions, and other types of sanctions are made public.
 SafeSport maintains the Centralized Disciplinary Database (or "CDD") for a public display of individuals presently facing ineligibility or restrictions.

-How Can a Lawyer Help With a SafeSport Investigation?
+How Can an Arizona Lawyer Help With a SafeSport Investigation?

 Protecting your rights when you are facing a SafeSport investigation is critically important.
 A lawyer with experience in SafeSport cases can help you in numerous ways, including: protecting your rights to due process and fundamental fairness; ensuring a complete investigation into all exculpatory and mitigating evidence; enforcing the procedural rules of the SafeSport Code; preparing you for your interview; attending your interview with you; and ensuring that your right to appeal and take your case before JAMS for arbitration is protected.

-Contact SafeSport Defense Attorney Ryan J. Stevens for a Free Consultation
+Contact Flagstaff SafeSport Defense Attorney Ryan J. Stevens for a Free Consultation